Exactly 8 years ago today, my entire world changed. I experienced one of those ‘oh f*ck’ moments…

-So we scrambled into the my knackered Ford Fiesta, pile of towels for her to sit on whilst googling the postcode for Bath hospital.
-We had been to a couple of pre-birth clinic’s, but at this stage I didn’t even know where I was going – something I get a reminded of each year.
+So we scrambled into my knackered Ford Fiesta, a pile of towels for her to sit on whilst googling the postcode for Bath hospital.
+We had been to a couple of pre-birth clinic’s, but at this stage I didn’t even know where I was going – something I get a reminder of each year.
 And so we took the scenic route.

 Still, the mood was lightened from the moment I started the car.
 I shit you not; this song was in full flow:

 Despite getting lost it was an enjoyable journey.
 I didn’t stop laughing and she didn’t stop hitting me, telling me it’s not funny (whilst trying not to laugh between contractions herself).

 Safe to say, one of the fondest memories I’ll ever have.